-Despotism, finance and family clash in Edward St Aubyn’s savage and heartbreaking Dunbar.
-Read on for the first chapter
+Despotism, finance and family clash in the savage and heartbreaking new novel from Edward St Aubyn, author of the Patrick Melrose novels that inspired the Sky Atlantic TV series starring Benedict Cumberbatch.
+Read on for the first chapter of Dunbar.

 ‘We’re off our meds,’ whispered Dunbar.

 ‘We’re off our meds/ we’re off our heads,’ sang Peter, ‘we’re out of our beds/ and we’re off our meds!
 Yesterday,’ he continued in a conspiratorial whisper, ‘we were drooling into the lapels of our terry cloth dressing gowns, but now we’re off our meds!
 We’ve spat them out; we’ve tranquillised the aspidistras!
 If those fresh lilies you get sent each day . . .’

 ‘When I think where they come from,’ growled Dunbar.

 ‘Steady, old man.’

 ‘They stole my empire and now they send me stinking lilies.’

 ‘Oh, you had an empire, did you?’ said Peter, in the voice of an eager hostess, ‘you must meet Gavin in Room 33, he’s here in disguise, but his real name,’ Peter lowered her voice, ‘is Alexander the Great.’